oracle-cne/ovirt-csi-driver/docs/usage-example.md

 ```

 # Step 3 - Create a PVC
-Next create a PVC YAML file that uses the storage class.
+Next create a PVC YAML file that uses the StorageClass.
 Once you apply this file, Kubernetes will use
 the ovirt-csi-driver to create the PV.

 Here is an example: